Swing Dance: The Complete Beginner’s Guide

 Why People Like East Coast Swing

-- The variety of music is extremely varied, and for that reason the dance is timeless.
+- The variety of music is extremely varied.

 How to Dance East Coast Swing

-East Coast Swing is a 6 beat dance and features three basic steps: triple-step, triple-step, rock step back.
+East Coast Swing is a 6 beat dance.
+It features three basic steps: triple-step, triple-step, rock step back.

 Here is a Video Tutorial of the East Coast Swing Basic: